manuGil/online-core/docs/source/systems-model.rst

    **Question.**
    One of the items of CA models is the *state variable*.

-   +  Do you think this model [the lattice one] has a state variable?
+   +  Do you think the model presented in the previous task has a state variable?
-   +  Do you think this model [the lattic model] will ever reach a *steady state*, where the output does no longer change?
+   +  Do you think the model presented in the previous task will ever reach a *steady-state*, where the output does no longer change?

 Now that you have gained some understanding of how a CA model works, it is time to experiment with a CA model in NetLogo.

-Task
+Task 9
    :guilabel:`Open` the model  :guilabel:`CA 1D Rule 30`, check the :guilabel:`Model Info`,  and run the model.
 Then, describe how this model differs from the pencil and paper model above.

    .. _fig-netlogo-camodel:
    .. figure:: _static/img/netlogo-camodel.png